Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/setup/020_admin.en.md

 +++
-title = "Creating Admin"
+title = "Creating an Admin"
 slug = "admin"
 weight = 20
-draft = true
 +++

 Several interactions with BOMnipotent require a user with admin rights.
 One of these is granting a new user admin rights.
 This means that some kind of bootstrapping mechanism is required.